hassan-299/koi-viva-voice/README.md

 ## License

-Koi Viva Voice is a private product licensed under the koi-viva-voice License.
+Koi Viva Voce is a private product licensed under the koi-viva-voice License.

 ## Contact